6 Supplements for Nerve Health

 What it is: Known for its ability to promote overall comfort, vitamin B6 is found naturally in many foods like meats, potatoes and starchy vegetables, and non-citrus fruit.

-Why it’s important: In addition to benefitting nerve function and synthesizing neurotransmitters like serotonin and dopamine, some studies have shown that B6 may support heart health by lowering the levels of a key amino acid in the blood.
+Why it’s important: In addition to benefitting nerve health function and synthesizing neurotransmitters like serotonin and dopamine, some studies have shown that B6 may support heart health by lowering the levels of a key amino acid in the blood.
 Low B6 has also been linked to certain types of health concerns.

 What you need: Most people get an adequate amount of vitamin B6 from food or multivitamins alone.
 But, in this case, you can get too much of a good thing: taken in doses exceeding 250 mg daily, vitamin B6 can actually have a toxic effect on the nervous system.
 Stick to doses under 100 mg daily to be safe.